 This procedure works by using a fine string-like material to tie-off the skin tag and deprive it of oxygen.
 It is not often used on the eyelid due to the sensitive area.

 How To Prevent Skin Tags In Your Eyelash Line

-The eyelash line is the closest part to the eyes of the eyelids so it is important to take care of it and do anything you can to prevent those annoying skin tags from appearing.
-Although you can change your genetics there are some things you can do to avoid their appearance.
+The eyelash line is the closest to the eyes, so it is important to take care of it and do anything you can to prevent those annoying skin tags from appearing.
+Although you can’t change your genetics, there are some things you can do to avoid their appearance.

 - Keep a healthy weight, practice some exercise, and have a healthy diet.
 This will also prevent conditions like diabetes type 2.

-- If you have PCO’s, insulin resistance, or another condition that affects your hormones balance, consult your doctor.
+- If you have PCO’s, insulin resistance, or another condition that affects your hormone balance, consult your doctor.

-- Avoid rubbing your eyelids, be gentle to them.
+- Avoid rubbing your eyelids, but be gentle to them.

-Skin tags in the eyelash line are common and most of the time don’t cause any problem but if you have one and it is affecting your self-esteem, causing discomfort or obscuring your vision then you should go to see a doctor, there are many safe and effective treatment options that will help you.
+Skin tags in the eyelash line are common and, most of the time, don’t cause any problem.
+Still, if you have one affecting your self-esteem, causing discomfort, or obscuring your vision, you should go to see a doctor.
+Many safe and effective treatment options will help you.